brianoursler1/Project-1-Azure-Cloud/README.md

 ```
 ### Run The File Beat Playbook
 1. While in the ansible container run ``` ansible-playbook <path to playbook> ```
+### Checking File beat for Successful Installation
-2. Navigate back to the Kibana web page.
+1. Navigate back to the Kibana web page.
 Under the System Logs page, navigate to the bottom of the page and click the check data button.
-3. If the installation occured correctly you should see the following
+2. If the installation occured correctly you should see the following

  ![alt text](https://github.com/brianoursler1/Project-1-Azure-Cloud/blob/8137a0bc011f69816246e5b9705886394e8602a7/System%20Logs%20Module%20Status.PNG)